Personal Health Assessment (PHA) & Biometric Screening

 The employee wellness program is a trusted resource to conveniently get your biometric numbers — at no cost to you— to help you achieve your optimum level of health.
 If you prefer, you can also use numbers obtained from your doctor in the current calendar year by asking them to fill out the provider lab form.
 The form includes all the values you will need in order to complete your PHA.
 Please note that lab values received from a doctor’s appointment may be subject to co-pays or other associated fees, and must be from the current calendar year.

 - Privacy notice

 The information you share in the PHA and the results of your biometric screenings are kept confidential and are protected by several laws, including HIPAA and the Americans with Disabilities Act, as well as the University’s internal policies.
 The information will be used only to promote your health and may be forwarded to your personal physician or to other University health plans for purposes of treatment, payment, and health care operations.
 Specifically, the University of Rochester Health Care Plans (including condition management coaching, lifestyle management programs, and Behavioral Health Partners) and Life-Work Connections/EAP are part of an Organized Health Care Arrangement, which means that protected health information can be shared among those plan components for purposes of treatment, payment, and health care operations without the need for your consent or authorization to use or disclose your health information to carry out these functions.
-Only University employees and vendors responsible for administering those plans, such as employees who work in the Benefits Office, the School of Nursing, the Healthy Living Center, and Behavioral Health Partners, who perform services for the plan, have access to protected health information.
+Only University employees and vendors responsible for administering those plans, such as employees who work in the Office of Total Rewards, the School of Nursing, the Center for Community Health & Prevention, and Behavioral Health Partners, who perform services for the plan, have access to protected health information.
 Those employees are trained on privacy procedures and are subject to disciplinary action for failure to comply.
 The types of information obtained in the Personal Health Assessment (PHA) include demographics and employment information, lifestyle habits, and personal medical history.